karinayordi/Virtual_M/README.md

 <img src="https://i.imgur.com/LamTOnJ.png" height="80%" width="80%"
 </p>

-5. Under Administrator account, provide a username, such as azureuser and a password.
+5. Under **Administrator account** , provide a username, such as azureuser and a password.
 The password must be at least 12 characters long and meet the defined complexity requirements.
 </p>

  <p>